 This is long and it will be raw.
 I’m not going back to edit it so I’m sure you will find many mistakes.
 As I mentioned in my Friday post, I wrote this a few days after he was born through a tear-filled haze.
 I’m lucky my brain was still functioning enough at that point to type at all.
 I needed sleeping pills to fall asleep and get through the nights without nightmares.
 I had panic attacks where I would hyperventilate.
 I was broken and I wasn’t sure I would ever be able to put myself back together.

 The other thing I am doing for the first time here is that I’m going to share photos of Alexander.
-They are further down in the article so if you don’t want to see them, stop reading now.
+They are further down in the article so if you don’t want to see them, stop reading.
 Some of these photos were taken by a company called Now I Lay Me Down To Sleep that works with hospitals (I think around the country) to take photos of babies in transition (that will soon pass) or babies that have been stillborn.
-The other photos

 I know you may be thinking that photographing such a thing is morbid.
 I know you may think it’s wrong.
 You are welcome to your opinion.
 But know this, these are all the photos that I will ever have of my son.
 There are no pictures of him growing each month of his first year, no smash cake photos, no pictures of us on vacation and no picture of him with his younger siblings.
 This is it.
 We had less than one day to build a lifetime of memories and I will not apologize for that day or for photographing it.